Vespa Cloud lets you set up private endpoint services on your application clusters,

 For this example, assume your VPC has id

-, and that the service ID of your
+vpc-123 and resides in the AWS region us-east-1, and that the service ID of your

-endpoint service, found in the Console, is com.amazonaws.vpce.us-east-1.vpce-svc-321
+endpoint service, found in the Console, is com.amazonaws.vpce.us-east-1.vpce-svc-321:

-field, for verification in the below item.
+Note the value of the VpcEndpointId field, for verification in the below item.

 This is also where you specify optional security group and subnet IDs; these are omitted here for brevity.